Greentube/serialization/src/Greentube.Serialization/README.md

 # Greentube.Serialization [![NuGet](https://img.shields.io/nuget/v/Greentube.Serialization.svg)](https://www.nuget.org/packages/Greentube.Serialization/)

-This package hold the base abstraction of serialization.
+This package holds the base abstraction of serialization.
 It's a simple contract which any implementation of a serialization format can adhere:

 ```csharp
 interface ISerializer